-VOLTTRON Central Platform Agent
+Platform Agent

 The Platform Agent allows communication from a VOLTTRON Central instance.
 Each VOLTTRON instance that is to be controlled through the VOLTTRON Central agent should have one and only one Platform Agent.
-The Platform Agent must have the VIP identity of platform.agent which is specified by default by VOLTTRON known identities.
+The Platform Agent must have the VIP identity of platform.agent.

-The minimal configuration (and most likely the only used) for a Platform Agent is as follows:
+The minimal configuration (and most likely the only used) for a Platform Agent is as follows

 '''

-{

 Agent id is used in the display on volttron central.

 "agentid": "Platform 1",

-}

 '''